KimleeHeng/osticket-instructions/prerequisites-installation.md

 This step registers PHP with IIS so the web server knows it’s installed and where to find it on our computer.

+Proceed with the following steps:

 ![attachments/iis1.png](attachments/iis1.png)

 ![attachments/iis2.png](attachments/iis2.png)

 ![attachments/iis3.png](attachments/iis3.png)

+Select the application file: **php-cgi**

 ![attachments/iis4.png](attachments/iis4.png)
 ![attachments/iis5.png](attachments/iis5.png)